 Kids are everywhere in the camps, they’re a third of the refugees.
 You see them around, improvising stuff to play with.

 Lulu tells the story of Daniel Kish, who’s blind, but can navigate the world by clicking with his tongue.
 This gives him so much information about what’s around him, he does all sorts of things most blind people don’t.

-Nancy hears from Producer Ben Calhoun about the moment when the cool teacher in school told the girls they should pay attention to Ben, and they did.
-Also, Ira Glass interviews actress Molly Ringwald about what happened when she watched one of her own movies, The Breakfast Club with her daughter.
+Producer Ben Calhoun talks about the moment when the cool teacher at school told the girls they should pay attention to Ben, and they did.
+Then Ira Glass interviews actress Molly Ringwald about what happened when she watched one of her own movies, The Breakfast Club, with her daughter.